adgrutko/WPF.CircleTimeSelector/README.md

 ![Demo Application Look](https://i.ibb.co/8x8svBk/WPF-Circle-Time-Selector.png)

-Project in develop.
-The control will work with the code of WPF and Xamarin.Forms applications, and  demonstrate the use of common logic and ViewModel layer for applications running on different platforms: Windows, Linux, Mac OSX, Android and iOS.
+Project in development.
+Plans for near future: The control will work with WPF and Xamarin.Forms applications
+and demonstrate the use of logic and ViewModel layer for applications running on different platforms:
+Windows, Linux, Mac OSX, Android and iOS.

 How to use:
 1) Include a reference to CircleTimeSelector